tldr-pages/tldr/pages/common/xz.md

 `xz -k {{file}}`

-- Compress a file using fastest compression:
+- Compress a file using the fastest compression:

 `xz -0 {{file}}`

-- Compress a file using best compression:
+- Compress a file using the best compression:

 `xz -9 {{file}}`